autopi-io/documentation/README.md

 For this project you need to have installed the following tools:
 - `NodeJs`
 - `Npm`

+If the `gen_sidebars.py` script is going to be used, the following prerequisites are also needed:
 - `Python => v3.9`
 	- `Pip`
 	- `Pyyaml module`